robertbraeutigam/scan/README.md

 A Value structure is a single value to a type defined elsewhere.
 It's structure is:
 * Identifier (variable length integer)
-* Length of following Value (variable length integer) TODO: what about unlimited streams?
+* Length of following Value (variable length integer)
 * Value (byte array)

 The Identifier above refers to some definition specific for the context this Value structure is used in.
 The Value, specifically its meaning is also defined by the entity referenced by the Identifier.

+Note that the length here is the maximum length of the value.
+If this structure is at the end of a message, the message may end before the given length is reached.
+This is explicitly allowed to support unlimited streams, which should use a maximum value length (2^57-1).

+This also means that in every message, there may only be one value structure that has its length not given exactly.

+The length field exists for the explicit purpose to skip a value structure if the contents can not be interpreted.

 ### Requests